-Buck Mountain Trail is a 10 mile moderately trafficked out and back trail located near Pilot Knob, NY that features a river and is only recommended for very experienced adventurers.
+Buck Mountain Trail is a 10 mile moderately trafficked out and back trail located near Pilot Knob, New York that features a river and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The first mile of the hike is on a primarily wide trail with a slight grade.
 There is an intersection that leads to several other summits not too far in - be sure to maintain your trail markers.
 The descent through mile 2 becomes steeper and has rocky sections with a few easy stream crossings.
 The views slowly start to come during the last mile or so of the hike as the canopy recedes and the rocky scrambles begin.
 Some of the scrambles may require a hands on approach so car should be taken with the younger hikers.
 The view from the summit is well worth the hike.
 Tons of blueberries near the summit in early summer.
 Tend to go fast due to heavy foot traffic that same time of year.

 Late fall hike with my wife and dog.
 Perfect hike.
 Strenuous but not overwhelming.
 Tricky hike down with the leaves.
 Glad to have poles.
 View from the false peak and from the peak are fantastic.
 Tremendous bang for the buck.

 great hike for a half a day. cold and windy up top be prepared